 The OPTIONAL Description element, if present, MAY occur zero or more times containing a sub-component, which provides additional information which describes the service.
 If present each instance MUST satisfy the requirements specified in [DSS-v2.0] for the InternationalString component, whereas it is RECOMMENDED to limit the size of the value component to 255 characters.

-The OPTIONAL AuthInfo element, if present, MUST satisfy the requirements specified in clause for the TypedLocator component.
-This component MUST contain a URI, which points to the location where the metadata document for the authentication and authorization service can be retrieved and MAY in addition contain a Type component, which specifies the type of the provided metadata document.
-The present document defines the following values for the Type component:

-urn:ietf:rfc:8414 – for OAuth 2.0 metadata according to [RFC8414]

-urn:oasis:names:tc:SAML :2.0:metadata – for SAML 2.0 metadata according to [SAML-MD]
+The OPTIONAL AuthInfo element, if present, MUST contain a URI, which provides information on the authentication and authorisation mechanisms required to access the provided services.
+This URI SHOULD point to OAuth 2.0 [RFC8414] or SAML 2.0 [SAML-MD] specific metadata.

 The Protocol element MUST occur 1 or more times containing a sub-component, which provides information about the supported protocols of the service.
 Each instance MUST satisfy the requirements specified in this document in section 3.1.2.